gamescomputersplay/wordle/README.md

 Result for this one is a 100% winning rate.
 Best average game length is 3.421 (same as 3b1b got in his video)

+_Requires NumPy_

 # Quordle Bot (quordle-bot.py)

-Quordle (quordle.com) is a simultaneous Wordle on 4 boards.
+Quordle (https://www.quordle.com) is a simultaneous Wordle on 4 boards.
 This solver plays the game from screenshots.
 Just launch the solver, open Quordle and press F10 to start it.
-The strategy is selected to be reasonably fast (1 second of calculations per game on average, not counting clicking/reaction time), with the winning rate somewhere between 99% and 100%.
+The strategy is selected to be reasonably fast (1 second of calculations per game on average, not counting clicking/reaction time), with the winning rate somewhere around 98%.

 # Absurdle Solver (absurdle-solver.py)